xNeonDBD/Testrig/README.md

 ### Fixed Mounting Holes (V2 Final)

-The diagonal mounting slots used in V2 have been replaced with **fixed circular holes** at defined spacing in V2 Final, visible in `Final_chasis.png`.
+All mounting holes on the chassis — including the IR sensor mount, PCB/electronics mounting, and the motor-side mounting pattern — use **fixed circular holes** at defined spacing, visible in `Final_chasis.png`.
+There are no adjustable/slotted mountings left on the current chassis.

-This affects the main PCB/electronics mounting holes and the motor-side mounting pattern.
 Fixed holes were chosen over slots because:

 - Slots allowed the mounting screws to sit loose rather than clamping tightly.
-- Loose screws risk shifting the PCB or bracket position over time, especially with vibration from the motors.
+- Loose screws risk shifting the PCB, sensor, or bracket position over time, especially with vibration from the motors.
 - Fixed holes with accurate spacing give a more rigid, repeatable assembly once tightened.

 ### Reduced Chassis Width (V2 Final)